-The State Services Commission is supporting chief executives to lead improvements in diversity and inclusion in their agencies, with a current focus on sharing statistical and best practice information, growing professional networks and communities of practice, and identifying opportunities for co-ordination and collaboration.
-Further areas of work will include incorporating diversity and inclusion into relevant system priorities and expectations as well as exploring new approaches to leadership and talent that reflect the latest evidence and design thinking.
-State Services Commission expects to report on this work and the results achieved over time.
+Chief executives in collaboration with the SSC continue to demonstrate commitment by embedding their system-wide Diversity and Inclusion work programme to gain improvements in their agencies as well as in the system.
+While there is current focus on sharing statistical and best practice information, growing professional networks and communities of practice, and identifying opportunities for co-ordination and collaboration, further areas of work include taking a deeper dive into drivers of ethnic pay gaps, rainbow issues and exploring new approaches to addressing bias that reflect the latest evidence and design thinking.
+The SSC expects to report on this work and the results achieved over time.

 Female representation at the senior leadership level is lower than the proportion of women in the Public Service, but has increased strongly over the past decade.
-As at 30 June 2017, the percentage of women in the top three tiers of senior management was 47.9%, up from 37.8% in 2007.
-If current trends continue, the Public Service will reach 50% female representation in senior leadership by around 2020 (see following graph).
+As at 30 June 2018, the percentage of women in the top three tiers of senior management was 48.8%, up from 38.4% in 2008 (see the following visualisation).

 Māori, Pacific and Asian ethnicities are still under-represented in the top three tiers of Public Service management.
 This will take time and deliberate effort to increase as non-European ethnicities are also under-represented at lower levels of management.
 The lack of ethnic diversity in management is a key challenge.